Gas futures have spiked 15% since Harvey, prices going up at the pump are likely to follow

 Prices at the pump haven't budged much -- yet.
 National average gasoline prices have climbed barely 3% over the past week, to $2.40 a gallon for regular, according to AAA.

 But gasoline futures, which reflect wholesale prices and eventually trickle down to consumers, have started to spike again.
-Gas futures soared as much as 7% on Wednesday after extreme flooding forced the shutdown of two Port Arthur refineries, including the largest one in the U.S.
+Gas futures soared 6% on Wednesday after extreme flooding forced the shutdown of two Port Arthur refineries, including the largest one in the U.S.

 Gas stations will eventually have to respond by jacking up prices on consumers, at least temporarily.